pariajm/deep-disfluency-detector/README.md

 ```

-The baseline CNN code is a revised version of <a href='https://github.com/dennybritz/cnn-text-classification-tf'>Denny's code.</a><br>
+The baseline CNN code is a modified version of <a href='https://github.com/dennybritz/cnn-text-classification-tf'>Denny's code.</a><br>